 Key Differences Between Common and Preferred Stock

 The difference between common and preferred stock are discussed in detail, in the points given below:

 - Common Stock, implies the type of stock ordinarily issued by the company to raise capital, indicating part ownership and carry voting rights.
 Preferred Stock is that class of stock, which gets priority regarding the payment of dividend and repayment of capital.

-- Common Stock have high growth potential, as compared to preferred stock, whose propensity to grow is slightly low.
+- Common Stock has high growth potential, as compared to preferred stock, whose propensity to grow is slightly low.

 - Common Stockholders return on capital is neither guaranteed, nor the amount is fixed.
 Unlike preferred stockholders, whose return is guaranteed and that also at a fixed rate.

 - Common Stock carries differential rights regarding voting, dividend and repayment of capital.
 On the other hand, the preferred stock holds preferential rights as to the dividend and capital repayment.

 - Common stock entitles a person to participate and votes in the company’s general meeting.
 As against this, preferred stock does not allow a person to participate and vote in the company’s general meeting.